SWARM+: Scalable and Resilient Multi-Agent Consensus for Decentralized Data-Aware Workload Management: System Architecture

-where $n_{\text{live}}(t)$ is the number of currently responsive agents inferred from Redis-backed heartbeats.
 As agents fail or become unreachable, quorum decreases proportionally, allowing consensus to continue under reduced membership.
-When agents join, their presence is reflected automatically in future rounds because $n_{\text{live}}(t)$ increases.
-This adaptive quorum mechanism enables progress under failures and membership changes while preserving consensus correctness guarantees---\emph{safety} (no conflicting job assignments) and \emph{liveness} (continued progress)---for $n_{\text{live}} \geq 2f+1$ where $f$ is the number of failures.
+When agents join, quorum automatically expands to reflect the updated number of active participants.